chaoskagami/ftpde/README.md

 - Load config file to memory rather than re-read from disk, SIGUSR1 to reload or configuration option to watch it.
 - IP whitelist support (high priority)
 - Rate limiting (possibly)
-- Load app_bottom at runtime rather than bin2o'd.
 - Random credentials - only one session is allowed to be open, and credentials are generated on start, and regenerated after close.
 So that a 3ds can be used *mostly* securely in public places.
 - Disable overwriting ftpde.conf and app_bottom.png via config option.
-This is insecure. (high prio)
+This is insecure.
+(Partially implemented for configs)
+- Rather than waste time rejecting excessive invalid attempts to connect, add the ability to ignore known bad clients. (maybe)